CaymanFreeman/Clikr/README.md

 ##### Default: 1
 The clicks per event determine how many times to click each time a click event occurs.
 For example, setting this to 2 will cause each event to be a double click, 3 to be a triple click, etc.

+## Executables & Binaries

+Each executable/binary simply acts as a bundle for the source files and an interpreter.
+Each time the file is executed, the source code is expanded to a temporary directory.
+You can read more about how PyInstaller creates these executables [here](https://pyinstaller.org/en/stable/operating-mode.html#how-the-one-file-program-works).

 ## Bundle Windows Executable